chclaus/spring-boot-examples/spring-boot-user-impersonation/README.md

-# spring-boot-pid
+# spring-boot-user-impersonation
-An example project for PID generation with spring-boot.
+An example project to show user impersonation with spring-boot.